 The 395 km Kattegat Trail External link, opens in new window. passes through Steninge.
 From Halmstad, the roughly 25 km cycle path is lined with beautiful and varied countryside.
 Steninge is the perfect place to stop and enjoy the scenery or visit one of the cosy places to eat.

 Around the end of 19th century, the area around Steninge was characterised by quarrying.
 Veined gneiss, a rock type that is durable but that splits readily, was quarried here before being transported and used for paving stones.
 The quarrying industry in the area peaked during the period from 1890 until World War I, when the work stalled and eventually ceased.

 During the same period that the quarrying industry was active in Steninge, a glassworks was also operated between the sand dunes and the coastal road.
-You can see remnants of the works where Göstas Café & Restaurangg (Swe) is located today.
+You can see remnants of the works where Göstas Café & Restaurangg (Swe) External link, opens in new window. is located today.

 Caesar, the lion in Steninge Zoo

 It’s hard to imagine finding a lion in Halmstad.
 But this was actually the case in Steninge just over 50 years ago.
 The lion Caesar.
 He lived in Steninge Zoo.
 This little zoo was run by Gösta Backer and was situated in his garden.
 There were various other animals here as well, but Caesar was obviously the most distinctive.
 It cost SEK 2.50 to visit the zoo.
 A piece of advice: it’s not a good idea to keep a lion in your garden.